Learn more about nonprofit marketing consultants here.

 • A general timeframe for the partnership

-Remember, these guidelines are just there to do just that — guide you.
+Remember, these guidelines are there to do just that: guide you.
 It’s important to remain flexible, as not everything can be predicted before the partnership even begins.

-Once you have a good idea of your current marketing needs and what you want out of the partnership, it’s time to compile a list of possible consultants.
+Once you understand your current marketing needs and what you want from the partnership, compile a list of possible consultants.

-Here are some of the common ways that you might find potential nonprofit marketing consultant partners:
+Here are some of the common ways to find potential nonprofit marketing consultant partners:

 • Ask for recommendations from colleagues at similar nonprofit organizations.